mackdelany/NLP-stock-price-prediction/README.md

 ## Architecture

-The majority of the model accuracy can be attributed to the NLP processing of r/worldnews.
+The majority of model accuracy can be attributed to NLP processing of r/worldnews.
 Lemmatizing was used on a feature set of 20,000 words, accuracy was seen to improve dramatically with word count.

 Analysis of text sentiment and subjectivity also contributed positively.
 Interpolation and Principal Component Analysis were both found to be useful when cleaning and engineering the Yahoo Finance dataset.